bpcvdhelm/Kubespray-4RPI4/README.md

 - Setup the ssh keys to all Raspberry Pi's with ssh-copy-id ubuntu@(Wifi IP1) up to ssh-copy-id ubuntu@(Wifi IP4).
 - sh 01-prepare.sh
   - This will apply maintenance, disable unattended upgrades and enable cgroups memory.
+  - Avahi is also enabled, you should be able to login with ssh ubuntu@node1.local.
 - Login into the first Raspberry Pi node1 and do here the ssh-keygen
 - After the keygen setup the ssh to all (also node 1) Raspberry Pi's with ssh-copy-id 10.0.0.11 up to ssh-copy-id 10.0.0.14.
+  - You must use the IP addresses, this is what ansible uses.
 - sh 02-install.sh
   - This will prepare node1 and install kubespray, followed up by an install running on node1.
 This will take 30-45 minutes.
 Be patient!
   - You can login to node1, go to the kubespray directory and tail -f the log named _install-YYMMDD-HH:MM.log that's there being created,